userfront/toolkit/package/README.md

 **CSS**

-The forms' CSS is in `themes/default.css`.
+The forms' CSS is in `themes/dynamic.css`.
 This uses CSS variables to allow full customization of forms' appearance.
 Variables are all prefixed `--userfront` to separate them from variables in client code.
+The `dynamic` theme uses CSS's color modification capabilities (`color-mix` mostly) to derive a full color scheme (with active/hover states etc) from 1-3 main colors: "dark" (primary), "light" (secondary), and "accent".

 **Storybook**